wernerpaulin/PyProfGen/README.md

   <h3 align="center">PyProfGen</h3>

   <p align="center">
-    This profile generator is written in Python 3 using asyncio for concurrent of coroutines and paho-mqtt for communication.
+    This profile generator is written in Python® 3 using asyncio for concurrent of coroutines and paho-mqtt for communication.
   </p>
 </p>